 - (a) within thirty-six (36) months from the execution date of the Labrador West Option Agreement, the Company must have listed its common shares on, or assigned the Labrador West Option to a company ("Pubco") that has its shares listed on, the Toronto Stock Exchange, the TSX Venture Exchange, or the Canadian Securities Exchange ("CSE") (completed); - (b) incur expenditures in connection with the exploration of the property subject to the Labrador West Option Agreement ("Exploration Expenditures"), consisting of: - a.
-At least CDN\$1,000,000 by December 31, 2021 (completed); and - b.
-An additional CDN\$1,000,000 by December 31, 2022;
+At least CDN\$1,000,000 by December 31, 2021 (completed by HTR Corp.); and - b.
+An additional CDN\$1,000,000 by December 31, 2022 (completed by HTR Corp.);